 We are the outreach arm of CCA.
 We inform the general public of CCA trips and events through our website and through social media, and we use email broadcasts to advertise CCA events to DC area paddlers who are not members of CCA.
 At non-CCA events we provide and man a display booth where we inform people about CCA and try to recruit new members.

-CCA produces a by-monthly newsletter, the Cruiser, an annual membership Roster, and a paddler's Handbook for the DC region.
+CCA produces a bi-monthly newsletter, the Cruiser, and an annual Roster of the members.